-During the quarter, the Corporation entered into an option and royalty agreement on the Telkwa coal project (the "Project") with a private company.
-Telkwa Coal Ltd. ("TCL").
-Altius acquired the Project in May as part of the acquisition of CDP.
+During the nine months ended January 31, 2015, the Corporation entered into an option and royalty agreement on the Telkwa coal project (the "Project") with a private company, Telkwa Coal Ltd. ("TCL").
+Altius originally acquired the Project in May as part of the acquisition of CDP.